 Manufacturing facilities for OSD products are still the most common pharmaceutical manufacturing facilities.
-However, most of the traditional blockbuster OSD products are now off-patent and the new – which are more high potency - are typically for smaller volumes, requiring a high flexible manufacturing set-up.
+However, most of the traditional blockbuster OSD products are now off-patent.
+New OSD products – which are of a higher potency - are typically for smaller volumes, requiring a high flexible manufacturing set-up.

 In addition to flexibility and cost effectiveness, a key priority for OSD manufacturers is to ensure that the facilities meet current regulatory requirements.
-Since many new products are highly potent, both regulatory requirements and OHS and EHS requirements are also high.
+Since many new products are highly potent, both regulatory requirements and OHS (occupational health and safety) and EHS (environment, health and safety) requirements are also high.

 Fill and finish

-Because of this, fill finish has historically been an area with a focus on “proven solutions” and less innovation.
-However this is changing due to shifts in the pharmaceutical industry.
+Fill finish has historically been an area with a focus on “proven solutions” and less innovation.
+However, this is changing due to shifts in the pharmaceutical industry.

-A growing trend towards small batch sizes is pushing manufacturers to increase the level of flexibility of aseptic production.
-Processes need to accommodate multiple products – products which are high in value, very sensitive, highly potent and produced in smaller batch sizes.
-This brings about a need for facilities that can provide more flexibility, decrease investment costs and increase productivity for smaller batch sizes (format change, cleaning, sterilisation, maintenance, qualification etc.).
+A growing trend of small batch sizes is pushing manufacturers to increase the level of flexibility of aseptic production.
+Processes need to accommodate multiple products – products that are high in value, very sensitive, highly potent and produced in smaller batch sizes.
+This brings about a need for facilities that can provide more flexibility, decrease investment costs and increase productivity for smaller batch sizes (format change, cleaning, sterilization, maintenance, qualification etc.).

 In addition, preventing particle and microbiological contamination remains as important as ever.
-Next generation biotech products will require state-of-the-art barrier technology for their aseptic fill and finish operation, since regulatory authorities to a growing extent demand physical separation of the product from the operator.
+Next-generation biotech products will require state-of-the-art barrier technology for their aseptic fill and finish operations, since regulatory authorities to a growing extent demand physical separation of the product from the operator.

-Furthermore, due to their high value and/or high product sensitivity, new products typically pose major demands towards the primary packaging material driven by quality, the objective to minimise the number of rejects during production and extra challenges linked to the increased use of devices.
+Furthermore, due to their high value and/or high product sensitivity, new products typically pose major demands on the primary packaging material driven by quality.
+The core objective is to minimize the number of rejects during production.
+Other challenges are linked to the increased use of devices.

 Assembly and pack

 The modern pharmaceutical packaging world prompts challenges that significantly influence manufacturing costs.
 With the future demand for compliance, quality and tracking of products, things are becoming increasingly complex.
-Furthermore, the trends of serialisation, late stage customisation and patient centricity indicates an increase in stock keeping units which again will impact efficiency.
+Furthermore, the trends of serialization, late-stage customization and patient-centricity indicate an increase in stock keeping units which again will impact efficiency.

-Therefore techniques, assembly and packaging disciplines and organisations have to adapt in order to stay competetive with unit cost.
-Ultimately the ability to scale and design these processes and operations gives competetive edge in the pharma industry.
+Therefore, techniques, assembly and packaging disciplines and organizations have to adapt in order to stay competitive with unit cost.
+Ultimately, the ability to scale and design these processes and operations gives you a competitive edge in the pharma industry.

-Flexibility versus dedication and changeover versus run time are crucial design elements, together with the development of packaging concepts.
+Flexibility versus dedication and changeover versus run-time are crucial design elements, together with the development of packaging concepts.
 Choosing the right presentation and product design that matches standard platforms and solutions for optimal order execution for all markets will be key to success.
-To fulfil current and future business targets in the pharma industry, there is a need to balance product segmentation, from low volume/high price to high volume/low price, with a reliable supply of drugs.
+To fulfill current and future business targets in the pharma industry, there is a need to balance product segmentation, from low volume/high price to high volume/low price, with a reliable supply of drugs.